veksh/ovfconf/README.md

 OVF Environment is a way to pass arbitrary data to guest VM on power on, widely used to customize network parameters while deploying OVF templates.
 In form of "vApp properties" it could be also used to customize VM metadata in vCenter and to pass it to VM at startup.
-This script reads that metadata and updates OS configuration on change.
+This script reads that metadata and updates OS configuration if required.
 Script is short, relatively easy to extend and not have external dependences like XML parsers, making it easy to integrate it in golden VM templates or OVF images.

-See [OVF specification][ovf-spec] and William Lam [blog][lam-ovf-environment] for further details about OVF Environment, and VMware [blog][vmware-ovf-blog] for some earlier example of OS customization script.
+See [OVF specification][ovf-spec] and William Lam [blog][lam-ovf-environment] for further details about OVF Environment, and VMware [blog post][vmware-ovf-blog] for some earlier example of OS customization script.

 [ovf-spec]: http://dmtf.org/sites/default/files/standards/documents/DSP0243_1.1.1.pdf